 Have you or someone you know used a Public Defender or court appointed attorney?
 Are you satisfied with how they handled your case and represented you in court?

-All court records are are public records and are available upon request.
+All court records are public records and are available upon request.
 Court records contain a court case file with a docket and all motions, documents, and evidence in the case.
 You can access court records via the online service, or by going to the Clerk of Court’s office.

 Clerk of Court